 The second largest group of railcars in the Group's fleet is rail tank cars, utilised predominantly for transportation of oil products and oil.
 As at 30 September 2009, rail tank cars accounted for approximately 40 per cent. of the Group's total fleet, or 10,495 railcars.
-Approximately 13 per cent. of the Group's rail tank car fleet is steam jacket rail tank cars, which enables faster loading and unloading times of oil products and oil during winter months, thus improving fleet utilisation.
+Approximately 13 per cent. of the Group's rail tank cars, which enables faster loading and unloading times of oil products and oil during winter months, thus improving fleet utilisation.
 The Group's fleet of rail tank cars also includes 270 LPG rail tank cars.